 A portion of the amount in other comprehensive income was reclassified from other comprehensive income to the appropriate income statement line item as net settlements occur.
-In addition, the premiums paid for interest rate floors are amortized over the term of the contract and recognized in the appropriate income statement line item.
-Sterling recognized interest income and interest expense, as follows:
+In addition, the permiums paid for interest rate floors are amortized over the term of the contract and recognized in the appropriate income statement line item.
+Sterling recognized interest income and interest expense, as

-Twelve Months Ended September 30, 2007 Twelve Months Ended December 31, 2006 Interest income-commercial loans \$ (575) \$ (456) Interest expense-borrowed funds (2) 27
+ember 30, 2007 December 31, 2006

+Interest income-commercial loans Interest expense-borrowed funds \$ (575) (2) \$ (456) 27

 Equity derivatives

+A summary of the equity derivatives is as follows:

+6 4 1 20 2007 D 1 21 2006